$108 Find Cheap Flights from Charlotte to Costa Rica

 The average price of all round-trip flights from Charlotte to Costa Rica clicked on KAYAK for each day over the last 12 months.

 When flying from Charlotte to Costa Rica, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to Charlotte, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to Charlotte, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Charlotte to Costa Rica?